spex-xray/spex-help/source/models/clus.rst

 Positive values correspond to inflow, negative values to outflow.
-The parameter :math:`v_c` corresponds to the flow velocity at the core, :math:`v_c` is the flow velocity at large distances.
+The parameter :math:`v_c` corresponds to the flow velocity at the core, :math:`v_h` is the flow velocity at large distances.
 Note that the default values for these parameters correspond to no in- or outflow.

 +---------+-------------+---------------+-----------------+